Monitoring skin temperature at the wrist in hospitalised patients may assist in the detection of infection

 Stephen G Holt, Jennifer H Yo, Connie Karschimkus, Frank Volpato, Steve Christov, Edward R Smith, Tim D Hewitson, Leon J Worth, Paul Champion De Crespigny

 BACKGROUND: Measuring temperature has always been a key observation in the diagnosis of infection.
-No studies have examined the usefulness of measuring temperature at the wrist to detect infection AIM AND HYPOTHESIS: We sought to determine whether a watch measuring wrist temperature could accurately identify patients who are infected.
+No studies have examined the usefulness of measuring temperature at the wrist to detect infection.
+AIM: We sought to determine whether a watch measuring wrist temperature could accurately identify patients who are infected.
 METHODS: Prospective cross-sectional pilot study of temperature monitoring in an unselected patients in a tertiary referral adult nephrology unit.
-RESULTS: 104 data recording sessions revealed 88 useful data sets, with recording failures in the others.
-Patients were retrospectively classified as having no infection (Group A, n=60), clinically diagnosed infectio..View full abstract
+RESULTS: One hundred and four data recording sessions revealed 88 useful data sets, with recording failures in the others.
+Patients were retrospectively classified as having no infection (Group A, n = 60), clinically diagnosed inf..View full abstract

 We are grateful for grant funding from The Victorian Department of Health and Human Services.